Realytics/mount-data-disks/README.md

 The scripts run with bash.
 They have been tested on Ubuntu 16.04+ only so far.
-The only true requirement is a systemd compatible system to call the command mount-data-disks at boot time.
+The only true requirement is a systemd compatible system to call the command `mount-data-disks` at boot time.

 ## Naming

-The mountpoints ("/data-X") begin at 0 and rise incrementally, in the order of the eligible device blocks.
+The mountpoints (/data-X) begin at 0 and rise incrementally, in the order of the eligible device blocks.
 Here is an example output of `df -h` on a machine configured with this role:
 ```